 TikTok uses a decentralised geographic targeting system — distribution starts locally and expands gradually:

-- Wave two: if successful locally, pushed to neighbouring countries that share your language
+- Wave two: if successful locally, pushed to neighbouring countries that share the same language

-- Wave four: only reaches a global audience if the video is purely visual, musical, or achieved extraordinary completion rates locally and regionally
+- Wave four: only reaches a global audience if the video is purely visual or musical, or if it achieved extraordinary completion rates locally and regionally first

-This means your language is a feature, not a limitation — your content targets a massive audience of hundreds of millions of speakers before it even considers going global.
+This means your language is a feature, not a limitation — your content targets a massive audience of hundreds of millions of speakers in your language before it even considers going global.
+To understand whether followers affect the geographic reach of your distribution, read do followers affect your reach on TikTok?

 A video published six months ago that stopped at 2,000 views suddenly starts accumulating 10,000 views per day.
 What happened?

 The mechanism is simple: a user found the video through search or profile browsing, and did one thing — wrote a comment, made a Duet, or shared the video outside the platform.
-That sudden engagement woke the algorithm and caused it to re-enter the old video into the first test wave as if it were brand new.
+That single interaction woke the algorithm and caused it to re-enter the old video into wave one as if it were brand new.
 And because its timing had become relevant — a tourism season, a new trend, or a spike in searches for the topic — it passed the waves quickly and swept the FYP.

-This proves that evergreen content never truly "dies" — it simply waits for the right moment.
+This proves that evergreen content never truly dies — it simply waits for the right moment.
+To understand this phenomenon in detail and how to build content that benefits from it, read how long does a TikTok video take to go viral?